robbintt/outlines/monographs/account_traversal.md

 ### Costs

-1. **Surprise:** You have to use Google Authenticator for everything anyways!
+1. **Surprise:** You have to use Google Authenticator on each account anyways!
     - Browsers: FIDO-U2F only works with Chrome (for now)
     - You have to use Google Authenticator for everything else.
     - This includes Firefox, Safari, iPhone apps